btr1975/cookiecutter-ansible-collection/{{cookiecutter.__git_repo_name}}/templates/README.md

 # Built in Templates

+{% if cookiecutter.include_example_action_plugins == "y" %}
+# Example Templates Information

+* Since you selected the example action plugins option, there are 3 templates for a standard access list.
+  The templates **DO NOT** include the rendering filters on purpose due to the way cookicutter works.

+* To add the filters in you can call them like so "namespace.name.filter_name" in the template.

+{% endif %}

 ### Templates directory required layout

 * The folders are laid out so templates can be found from most specific to lease specific